masci/flickr/README.md

 resp, err := flickr.UploadPhoto(client, "/path/to/image", nil)
 ```

-### Retrieve OAuth credentials
+### Authentication (or how to retrieve OAuth credentials)

 Several api calls must be authenticated and authorized: flickr.go only supports
 OAuth since the original token-based method has been deprecated by Flickr.
 This
 is an example describing the OAuth worflow from a command line application: